 Visualize the times in your life when you felt completely accepted and loved.
 Truly bring these times to life in your mind; vividly imagine them.
 Now observe how you feel when you think about these things.
 Observe the feeling of love, compassion, and acceptance.
 This will leave you feeling elated.

 Congratulations!
-You completed our meditation script for acceptance.
+You completed our self acceptance meditation script.
 By using this script, you will cultivate the quality of acceptance, and you will start to feel more accepted yourself.

-The script above directly targets the fundamental nature of judgmentalism, of non-acceptance.
+This self acceptance meditation script directly targets the fundamental nature of judgmentalism, of non-acceptance.
 Acceptance is the ability to see things as they are without ignoring them, without emotional reactivity, and without judgment.
 For instance, if you fail to accept the fact that you are broke, what is happening in the mind is that you see yourself as broke, try to ignore it, feel negative about it, and judge it.

 It is important to also note that this is not about acceptance in the sense of giving in to something.
 Too often “acceptance” is used to mean “resignation”.
 It’s not about that.
 It is about being able to perceive things clearly without reacting to them.
-That is what we accomplished in this meditation.
+That is what we accomplished in this meditation for acceptance.